SolutionGuidance/psm/INSTALL.md

 The application requires the application server to be configured with a mail service:
 - JNDI name `java:/Mail`

-### Messaging

-The application requires the application server to be configured with a messaging service:
-- JNDI name `java:/jms/queue/DataSync`

 # Prerequisites

 1. A [Java 8](https://www.java.com) JRE and JDK.
 Run `java -version`